See what questions

 Prompt diagnosis and treatment of hyperthyroidism can result in a good prognosis, and even a cure in some cases.
 With regular medical care and monitoring of hyperthyroidism, many people with the disease live active, normal life spans.
 Treatment of hyperthyroidism can include medication and surgery.
 For more information on treatment, refer to treatment of hyperthyroidism....more »

 A diagnosis of hyperthyroidism may be delayed or missed because some symptoms, such as nervousness, irritability fatigue, weight gain, muscle aches and weakness can be ambiguous and/or mild.
-These symptoms can be easily attributed to other conditions, such as excessive coffee drinking, aging, stress, anxiety, excessive exercise, lack of exercise, perimenopause ...more misdiagnosis »
+These symptoms can be easily attributed to other conditions, such as excessive coffee drinking, aging, stress, anxiety, excessive exercise, lack ...more misdiagnosis »

 The following medical conditions are some of the possible